JFarm0/Helpr-helping-out/README.md

 GitHub Version Control

 ### Executing the program
-After copying code into your IDE, open up your database service.
-Once both are running, bootRun the project and point your browser to localhost:8080.
+After copying the "helping out" project code into your IDE, open up your database service.
+We used IntelliJ and MySQL Workbench respectively.
+Once both programs are running, check to make sure that application.properties is pointing to the correct database.
+This database schema would need to be created in your database service.
+Finally, bootRun the project and point your browser to localhost:8080.

 <!-- ### What I'll Have to Learn
 At this juncture, we have several possible areas of increased learning.
 Creating various levels of user access and permissions is something that we have not been exposed to yet.
 Having the two main user groups with two-way searching is also a new area of possible development.
 Authentication options have not been determined yet, but there will be much to learn in that area.